egzontina/mirror-clo/STYLEGUIDE.md

 If that article or documentation doesn't yet exist, considering writing *that* article or contributing *that* documentation first.

-Some information should be left to documentation.
+Some information should be contributed to documentation.
-Documentation should be the map.
+Documentation should be *the map*.
-The articles and tutorials should be guided tour of key landmarks.
+The articles and tutorials should be *the guided tour* of key landmarks.
-Details about requirements, supported technologies, and so forth.
+Details about requirements, supported technologies, and so forth should be in documentation.
 If it's not already in documentation please contibute it to GitLab CE or EE.
 Alternatively, make an [issue for missing documentation](https://gitlab.com/gitlab-com/doc-gitlab-com).
 This is more sustainable, since documentation is maintained.

+Offer an explanation of the example, with code blocks or screenshots.
+For example, in the case where you must assume the reader knows testing to get the most out of an article, provide enough information that a novice could understand what is happening, and refer to resources to learn more.

+> "Here's an sample project with a test which does X.
+This is the test file which uses Y test suite.
+In this case we're testing if A does B when the test is run. (include code block sample) You can learn more about testing in this great tutorial. (include a link)"

 **Important security point:** Do not expose your personal details by using your real tokens or security credentials.